• Skip to main content

 What’s a microbiome diet without eating fiber-rich foods?
 The question is, how do they exactly contribute to your gut health?

-For example, in one of the animal studies, the scientists learned rare microorganisms become common while the popular ones decreased.
+For example, in one of the animal studies, the scientists learned a lack of prebiotics encourages rare microorganisms to become common while the popular ones are decreased.

-The mice also experienced physiological changes in their gut.
+As a result, the mice experienced physiological changes in their gut.
 Their small intestines shrank while the intestinal walls thinned.

 It brought the bacteria much closer to the wall, which can then trigger an immune reaction.
 It may also increase the possibility of a leaky gut.